 The next task in your journey to becoming a freelance digital marketing professional is to decide on your pricing model and set your prices.

 ‘How much do you charge?’ will be among the first questions you’ll hear from clients, so it’s better to have an answer ready.

 There are different ways to structure your pricing model:

 - Per month

 - A combination of the above

-I’ll cover in the next section, but what is important to understand at this stage is that you should approach freelancing the same way as running a real business.
+I’ll cover it in the next section, but what is important to understand at this stage is that you should approach freelancing the same way as running a real business.

-This means that sometimes your prices need to be lower than market prices so as to build your portfolio, or on certain occasions, you may have to give discounts to existing clients or for ‘bulk’ orders.
+This means that sometimes your prices need to be lower than market prices to build your portfolio, or on certain occasions, you may have to give discounts to existing clients or for ‘bulk’ orders.

-As soon as you finish with your first project as a professional freelancer, you’ll reach a moment that you’ll always remember in your career, and this is no other than the time to get paid.
+As soon as you finish your first project as a professional freelancer, you’ll reach a moment that you’ll always remember in your career, and this is no other than the time to get paid.

 For most freelancers, this might be obvious but with all the other things you have to do, you may forget the basics.